GregoryREvans/Infiorescenze/README.md

 # Infiorescenze
-Infiorescenze (2023) for solo flute composed for Joshua Paul Stine
+Infiorescenze (2023) for solo flute: composed for Joshua Paul Stine